pawelgrzybek/pawelgrzybek.com/content/posts/2024-01-31-top-picks-2024-january/index.md

 ## [Modern CSS, the state of the web, Safari's progress, and more!
 With Jen Simmons](https://youtu.be/nn3vYS_msc0)

-Kevin's channel is one of my favourite CSS resources on the Web.
+Kevin’s channel is one of my favourite CSS resources on the Web.
 This guy works hard to record incredibly well-explained videos about bleeding-edge CSS features or practical use cases of commonly misunderstood features.
 He also occasionally invites great guests, and Jen is one of my favourite human beings on the Web—excellent conversation about browsers, Webkit engine, vendor collaboration and more.

 ## [Reading QR codes without a computer!](https://qr.blinry.org)